wp-plugins/gwolle-gb/readme.txt

 * Different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin' (optional).
 * A log for each entry, so that you know which member of the staff released and edited a guestbook-entry to the public and when.
 * IP-address and host-logging with link to WHOIS query site.
-* Smiley integration (uses the WordPress smiley engine).
+* BBcode, Emoji and Smiley integration.
 * Easy uninstall routine for complete removal of all database changes.

 ... and all that integrated in the stylish WordPress look.